 Sharon arrived in Key West on Friday morning, and we headed to Fort Zachary Taylor Historic State Park in search of the reported Black-faced Grassquit.
 We weren’t alone in our quest, as other birders were also looking for this elusive species, but unfortunately, it wasn’t our day.
 Nonetheless, the stunning waters surrounding the fort, along with sightings of Magnificent Frigatebirds, White-winged Doves, and Gray Kingbirds, made the visit worthwhile.
 Additionally, we were treated to a late-in-the-year flyover of ten American White Pelicans, which was a delightful surprise.

-We had lobster pizza for lunch near the Southernmost Point and spotted a Spotted Sandpiper on the beach.
+We had lobster pizza for lunch near the Southernmost Point and saw a Spotted Sandpiper on the beach.
 Later in the afternoon, we walked to the Key West Cemetery and successfully observed a White-crowned Pigeon.
 This was one of the birds we missed during our 2015 Little Big Year.
 They seem to be more common now, as we saw at least six in various locations.

 Dry Tortugas